mirethy/mirethy/README.md

-# Hi, my name is Máté Réthy🦈
+# Hi, my name is Máté Réthy 🦈
 Hi, I'm a fresh graduate in Neuroeconomics with experience in research and development.
 I am a fast learner, quickly adapting to any situation with a can-do attitude.
 My main interests are in the applications of Deep Learning, Computer Vision and Reinforcement Learning in the domains of Neuroscience and Web development.
 Fun fact: Competitive Brazilian Jiu-Jitsu fighter